 Choosing the Right Contractor for Your Home Renovation

 Why does finding the right contractor always feel like the hardest part of a home renovation?
-Trying to find a professional that’s not only reliable and experienced, but who you feel comfortable welcoming into your home and really understands your vision; the process can be overwhelming.
+Trying to find a professional who’s reliable and experienced, who really understands your vision, AND who you feel comfortable welcoming into your home — the process can be overwhelming.
 You have a lot of questions, so we’ve got some answers for you.
 Here’s what you should know when choosing the right contractor for your home renovation.

 Finding a Licensed Contractor

 Starting with a Google search for a General Contractor in a specific locale can return 30+ million results!
 If you weren’t already overwhelmed with the complexities of starting a renovation, the sheer number of options is likely to leave you wondering what to do next.
 Instead, talk to friends, family, or colleagues who also live in the area about their experiences and ask if they’d be willing to let you see the contractor’s work first-hand.
 Also, be on the lookout for lawn signs in your neighborhood for recently completed renovation projects, and join local Facebook Groups for remodeling/redecorating or a community network to connect with other homeowners in your area.

 How Do I Pick the Right General Contractor for my Project?

 To make sure you choose the right general contractor for you, here are some tips: